BIOL 3400B, Section B, CRN 93892, Fall 2025

 Course Description:

 In this course we will venture across all kingdoms of life and all continents on Earth to take a closer look at the lives of parasites.
 Although remarkably diverse, abundant, and widespread, parasites are vastly understudied.
-We will cover viruses, bacteria, protozoan parasites, and multicellular parasites of humans, wildlife, domestic animals, and plants.
-We will investigate the ecology and evolution of parasites as well as their effects on host populations, species, and communities.
-As parasites are a rising concern for global human public health and wildlife conservation alike, we will also focus on the shifts in host-parasite dynamics that lead to the emergence of infectious diseases in humans and wildlife worldwide.
+We will cover parasite diversity including prions, viruses, bacteria, protozoan parasites, and multicellular parasites of humans, wildlife, domestic animals, and plants.
+We will investigate the parasite’s way of life, host defense and parasite evasion, pathology and disease, the ecology and evolution of parasites as well as their effects on host populations, species, and communities.
+As parasites are a rising concern for global human public health and conservation alike, we will also focus on the current parasites wreaking havoc on humans, animals, and plants as well as the shifts in host-parasite dynamics that lead to the emergence of infectious diseases and the ongoing challenges of parasite control.

 Course Expectations:

-This course will require weekly readings including selected articles from the primary scientific literature as well as textbook readings (all available online).
+This course requires weekly readings including selected articles from the scientific literature, life cycle drawings, as well as textbook readings.

 Evaluation: